bull-ache/jsCodeReviewWeek2/README.md

 ## Description

-This web app is designed to allow a user to record their meals.
+An Angular app that allows users to track their meals.

 ## Setup/Installation Requirements